Dpkranjan/Aboutme/README.md

 📫 How to reach me @9902991978

 #My BAckground
- Red Hat Trainer in 2001 and Founder COSSINDIA “Red Hat #1 Training Partner 15 Years”
+ Red Hat Trainer in 2001 and Founder COSSINDIA.NET “Red Hat #1 Training Partner for 15 Years”

- RHCT-RHCE in 2002-2003
+ RHCE in 2002-2003 and now a Red Hat Certified Architect but still learning :)

  Server Specialist in GE 2004